Cambodia | Pearls of Indochina Active Adventure

 Located in Luang Prabang’s Old Quarter, The 3 Nagas is a charming boutique hotel within walking distance of the city’s major attractions.
-It is also on the path of the morning alms giving procession.
+It is also on the path of the morning alms-giving procession.
 Housed in 3 restored UNESCO Heritage buildings, the hotel’s 15 rooms blend contemporary style with historic architecture.
-A gorgeous courtyard garden, which is beside the Nam Khan River, and wonderful fine dining restaurant, makes 3 Nagas the perfect place to enjoy the idyllic Lao lifestyle.
+A gorgeous courtyard garden, which is beside the Nam Khan River, and a wonderful fine dining restaurant, make 3 Nagas the perfect place to enjoy the idyllic Lao lifestyle.

 Explore the mysterious beauty of the Lao jungle with rescued elephants as your companions.
 Guides and mahouts will teach you how to understand the ways in which elephants and humans communicate with one another.
 End the day by escorting your elephant friends to their feeding grounds before honoring them with your friendship and bidding them farewell until you meet again!

 Luang Prabang - Pakse